solcredio-admin/portfolio/README.md

 ## About

-This is a static, single-page portfolio website built with plain HTML and CSS — no frameworks, no build tools, no dependencies.
+This is a static, single-page portfolio website built with plain HTML and CSS.
 Just a clean, dark-themed site that loads fast and works everywhere.

 ---